ljcphillips/CV/README.md

 ## Lorraine Phillips

-I am a hardworking software developer with a background in project management.
-I have been managing tech projects in both startups and established businesses over the last few years and in the last year I have dedicated time to learning how to code so I can contribute to the actual software development required for projects in the future.
-I would love to work in a role where I could use and develop my new software development skills as well as my project management ones.
+I am a software developer with a background in project management and small business consultancy.

 ## Skills